 It’s a pleasant half-mile walk to Fisher Beach on the Bay side; you can cut down through our property to Stevens Way (turn right only at the end of the path; it’s a private road, so turning left is trespassing), or go around on the hard road.
 From Fisher Beach, it’s about another half mile north, on the beach, to the mouth of the Pamet River estuary (look for the stone jetties), which is an entirely different marine environment.
 We especially like snorkeling around the extensive jetties, and riding the current on anything that floats when the tide changes.
-You may run into someone clamming or oystering at low tide, and collecting the little hermit crabs at low tide is also a favored pastime.
+You may run into someone clamming or oystering at low tide, and watching the little hermit crabs at low tide is also a favored pastime.
 The Pamet estuary is a wonderful spot to explore at low tide, and a great place to use our kayak (although kayaking in the Pamet should be done at mid- and high tide).

 You will need a Town of Truro Beach Sticker (but only in the summer)to park at any of the town beaches on the Bay side or the ocean side (including Fisher Beach).
 You do not need a beach sticker or any other official permission to walk to the beach, or to be dropped off in the parking lot.
 Vehicle stickers for Town beach parking areas may be purchased per day, per week, or you may purchase a season pass.
-Details here or call (508) 487-6983, or see the brochure (also in the back of the print version of this manual).
+Details here or call (508) 487-6983.
 Here’s the process as soon as you get here:

 Complete the Non-Resident Beach Permit Parking Application (available at the house) for each vehicle that needs a sticker.